Couple race against time to save free historic home in Central Kansas - NewsBreak

 “They’re so excited about the house,” Gourley said.
 “Eddie and Julie, they’re the right people to make it last the next 100 years.”

-KSNT spoke with Julie about taking on the seemingly massive undertaking that was picking an old home up and transporting it somewhere new.

-“It was free with the stipulation that it had to be moved,” Julie said.
-“The house sits right across from the hospital.
-They bought the property and wanted to build a parking lot or clinic there.
-They were going to tear the house down for the new development.”

 The burden was eased by a $30,000 grant that Julie and her husband applied for that would take some of the financial expenses off.
-That, and the possibility of a historic tax credits in the future, provided additional incentives for the Olathe family.
-A lot of work remained, though, on renovating the interior and exterior before the move.
+That, and the possibility of historic tax credits in the future provided additional incentives for the Olathe family.
+A lot of work remained though on renovating the interior and exterior before the move.

-Julie said they plan to move the house only a couple of miles away and have already hired a company to pick it up later this month.

-“I didn’t even know that you could move a house,” Julie said.
-“This company does this all the time.
-They don’t think it’ll have any problems.”Wild West-era home for sale in Kansas ghost town